saymoniphal/fswd-p4-item-catalog/README.md

 # Project Overview

-The catalog app provides a web interface to create and maintain an item catalog.
-Multiple categories can be created to organize the catalog, and items can be assigned particular categories.
+The catalog application provides a web interface to create and maintain an item catalog.
+Multiple categories can be created to organize the catalog, and items can be assigned to a particular categories.

 ## How to get source code